git-pull/website/index.rst

 - *May 2017*

-  `unihan-tabular`_, a tool to access  `UNIHAN`_, a dataset of Chinese, Japanese, and Korean character information, to a tabular format, is now available.
+  `unihan-etl`_, a tool to access  `UNIHAN`_, a dataset of Chinese, Japanese, and Korean character information, to a etl format, is now available.
 Supports customizable export to CSV, YAML, JSON, python, and `Data Package`_ format.